 |Client: Removed for privacy||Date of report: November 30, 2022|

-This inspection was performed upon the request of the client listed above on August 8th, 2022 while the vessel was on a trailer at Affordable Marine Service, 1215 Beardsley St., San Diego, CA and the names of those in attendance have been removed for privacy.
+This inspection was performed upon the request of the client listed above on September 26, 2022 while the vessel was hauled at H & H Marine while on a trailer and Kells Manthei, (Surveyor SAMS, SA) attended.

 Scope of Services